 Teaches management and the management functions of planning organizing leading and controlling.
 Focuses on application of management principles to realistic situations managers encounter as they attempt to achieve organizational objectives.
-Lecture 3 hours per week.

 BUS 201 Organizational Behavior (3 cr.)

 Presents a behaviorally-oriented course combining the functions of management with the psychology of leading and managing people.
 Focuses on the effective use of human resources through understanding human motivation and behavior patterns conflict management and resolution group functioning and process the psychology of decisionmaking and the importance of recognizing and managing change.